iainaitken/CV/README.md

 | **Final project**            | A webapp to do x. | React, Jest, etc. |
 | **Something else worked on** | A webapp to do y. | Ruby              |

+All of my work to date can be found on my [GitHub profile](https://github.com/iainaitken).

 ## Skills

 #### Communication